Delhi's vaccine stock to last four days, says bulletin | Business

 - India

-The national capital's stock of anti-coronavirus vaccine will last for four days, according to a COVID Vaccination Bulletin issued by the Delhi government on Thursday.
+The national capital's stock of anti-coronavirus vaccine will last for four days, according to a Covid vaccination bulletin issued by the Delhi government on Friday.

 The bulletin noted that only 20 per cent of Covaxin stock could be used for the first dose since it was limited and had irregular delivery cycles.
 Covishield could only be used for the second dose till July 31, since the stock was limited and many in the 18-44 year age group would be qualifying for the second dose of vaccine in the coming weeks, it said.

-In all, the Delhi government has received 97,36,740 doses of vaccine to date, out of which 24,18,670 doses were of Covaxin, and the remaining Covishield.
+In all, the Delhi government has received 97,36,740 doses of vaccine till date, out of which 24,18,670 doses were of Covaxin and the remaining Covishield.

-According to the bulletin, 1,60,070 doses of Covishield were added to the stock on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)